sgmurphy/wordpress-plugins/dynamic-widgets/readme.txt

 === Dynamic Widgets ===
 Contributors: vivwebs, Qurl
-Tags: widget, dynamic, sidebar, custom, rules, logic, display, condition, conditional content, hide, show Tested up to: 6.4
+Tags: widget, dynamic, rules, logic, condition
+Tested up to: 6.4
-Stable tag: 1.6.3
+Stable tag: 1.6.4

 Dynamic Widgets gives you full control on which pages a widget will display.
 It lets you dynamicly show or hide widgets on WordPress pages.